glasgowm148/ergonaut-handbook/Community/Comparisons.md

 # PoW > Smart Contracts > Other

+While all these models use PoW, the way they achieve consensus and handle transactions varies, leading to different trade-offs in terms of security, speed, and decentralization.
 Here's a comparison table of the consensus mechanisms compared to Ergo's eUTXO model:

 | Feature/Model | eUTXO (Ergo) | T-GRAPH (Conflux) | DAG (Syscoin) | GhostDAG (Kaspa) |
 |---------------|--------------|-------------------|--------------------|----------------------|